kbowden1800/bouncing-box/README.md

 * Use your arrow keys to highlight your course and hit enter. hit enter again to confirm.
 * Use your arrow keys to highlight bouncing-box and hit enter. hit enter again to confirm.
 * open up the index.html file and press Run at the top of your workspace.
 You will be editing this file.

+NOTE: If you receive an error that says, `os install command not found` the opspark CLI is not installed.
+To install it, enter the command `npm intall -g opspark` in your bash terminal.

 ## A note about jQuery